Curriq vs Resume.com which resume builder fits you?

 A neutral, point-by-point comparison of Curriq and Resume.com on price, platform, AI features, offline support, PDF export, and locale coverage.
 Updated for 2026.

-Resume.com is the free, Indeed-owned web builder a lot of people land on first because the price is zero and the wizard is straightforward.
-Curriq is a different shape of tool: a native iPhone and iPad app that uses Apple Intelligence to rewrite each bullet against the specific posting you are applying to.
+Resume.com is the free, Indeed-owned web builder a lot of people land on first because the price is zero and the wizard is quick to fill in.
+Curriq is a different shape of tool: a native iPhone and iPad app that uses Claude AI to rewrite each bullet against the specific posting you are applying to.
 If you are choosing between them, the trade-off is roughly "free web wizard with a saved account" against "AI tailoring on your phone with no web account required."

 | Feature | Curriq | Resume.com |